-Source: With SecureLogin 6.1 and later, SLLauncher is not needed.
-However, it is still available for backward compatibility.

-Explanation: The requirement does not require the new SLNRMonitorServer.exe and published application is launched.

-SLWTS.exe to run for all published applications and want only SL executibles to be active when launched by SELECTED SSO enabled published applications.
+- Source: With SecureLogin 6.1 and later, SLLauncher is not needed.
+However, it is still available for backward compatibility. - Explanation: The requirement does not require the new SLNRMonitorServer.exe and SLWTS.exe to run for all published applications and want only SL executibles to be active when launched by SELECTED SSO enabled published applications.

-All SecureLogin components must remain dormant until a SecureLogin enabled unless SLNRMonitorServer.exe, SLWTS.exe, or SLProto are already running.
+All SecureLogin components must remain dormant until a SecureLogin enabled published application is launched.

+- Possible Cause: With SecureLogin 6.1, single sign on does not occur for published applications unless SLNRMonitorServer.exe, SLWTS.exe, or SLProto are already running.
 If these are not available in task manager, single sign on does not occur when a published application configured with SLLauncher.exe is launched.
-The task manager shows SLLauncher as active, but does not show SLBroker
+The task manager shows SLLauncher as active, but does not show SLBroker - Action: The group that manages Citrix must be able to test or troubleshoot issues by logging in to the Citrix servers either with SecureLogin enabled or disabled.